 - Part-time students typically take one to two courses during the fall, spring, and summer semesters.

 The Human Resources Management program offers five focus areas that enable you to tailor your studies and sharpen your expertise in a particular area of study:

 - International Human Resources Management: Build upon your core human resources knowledge to develop an expertise in implementing effective HR practices across cultural and geographical borders.

-- Human Resource Development/Organization Development: Learn how to use your human resources management knowledge and skills to foster individual, team, and organizational learning and development.
+- Human Resource/Organization Development: Learn how to use your human resources management knowledge and skills to foster individual, team, and organizational learning and development.

 - Diversity & Inclusion: Understand how to shape HR practices that help organizations compete and succeed by building a diverse workforce and an inclusive culture.

 The Human Resources Management program is available in both an online format and an on-campus format.
 You can opt to take classes online, on campus, or through a combination of both.